Faculty and Staff

 Laurie Aaronson, Director of Operations and Development.
 Laurie attended University of Maryland University College, studying for her Paralegal degree.
 She began her career at Diener as the Office Manager and most recently, expanded her role to Director of Operations and Development.
 Laurie runs all administrative tasks such as payroll, insurance and is the liaison between our Board Treasurer and Accountant.
 Laurie also organizes activities and events at Diener including after school enrichment, Bullis Buddy visits, field trips as well as school and community events and fundraisers.
-She is committed to building and fostering relationships with parents, alumni and greater community while creating mutually beneficial relationships with new donors to support Diener.
+She is committed to building and fostering relationships with parents, alumni and the greater community while creating mutually beneficial relationships with new donors to support Diener.
 Laurie has been at Diener for 10 years.
 Contact Laurie

 Jenni Cook, Lead Teacher.
 Jenni obtained a B.S. in Elementary Education from Pennsylvania State University in 2000 and completed her Master’s Degree from Johns Hopkins in Early Intervention Special Education in 2009.
 Jenni has worked with a variety of learners ranging from preschool to middle school.
-She has been a part of the Diener Team since 2009, where she began as a Lower School teacher.
+She has been a part of the Diener Team since 2009, where she began as a lead teacher.
 She then spent two year in the role of Learning Skills Specialist, and three years as the Director of the Lower School, where she provided strong mentoring to lower school teachers.
-She returns to the classroom this year to work more directly with students and to capitalize on her considerable skills as an educator.
+Two years ago, she returned to the classroom to work more directly with students and to capitalize on her considerable skills as an educator.

 Deanna Davis, Lead Teacher.
 Deanna received her Master of Science in Special Education from Johns Hopkins University in December 2014.
 She also holds a Bachelor of Music degree from Westminster Choir College.
 Prior to joining Diener, Deanna worked with students with special needs at a local preschool and also taught music lessons.
 Deanna started out as a teaching assistant at Diener in 2008 and after two years, became a lead teacher.
 Deanna currently serves as a mentor teacher and is trained in Phonographix, Multi-sensory Math and CPI Non-violent Crisis Intervention.
 She is also a talented musician who shares her musical skills in afterschool clubs for Diener students.